amcginlay/concourse-getting-started/shared/README.md

 fly -t concourse unpause-pipeline -p concourse-sample-app-pipeline
 ```

-Return to the Concourse webpage, click `login` and select the `main`.
+Return to the Concourse webpage, click `login` and authenticate yourself based upon the `secrets.yml` file created earlier then select `concourse-sample-app-pipeline`.

 You should now see a visual representation of our `pipeline` with the `build` job sandwiched between our two `resources` which fetch the source-code from git and push the artifact to Cloud Foundry respectively.
-Concourse can handle multiple pipelines and these are listed behind the hamburger icon in the top-left hand corner.

-Because the git resource is a trigger dependency (indicated by a solid line between the `resource` and the `build` job) the `build` process will be automatically activated when it's unpaused and once again any time changes are commited and pushed to the `concourse-sample-app` git repo.
+Because the git resource is a trigger dependency (indicated by a solid line between the `resource` and the `build` job) the `build` process will have been automatically activated when we unpaused it and once again any time changes are pushed to the `concourse-sample-app` git repo.

 If you want to remove the trigger between the build job and it's dependency, remove the following line from `pipeline.yml` then re-issue the `set-pipeline` and `unpause-pipeline` commands as before.
 The solid line between these components will now show as a dotted line.